Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

 Joel Embiid Insights vs. the Celtics

-- Embiid is averaging three three-point field goal attempts per game this season, which is 7.5% of his team's attempts from beyond the arc.
+- This season, Joel Embiid has made 11.0 field goals per game, which adds up to 21.8% of his team's total makes.

-- Embiid's 76ers average 99.8 possessions per game, which ranks 26th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.
+- He's connected on 1.0 threes per game, or 6.4% of his team's makes from beyond the arc this season.

-- On defense, the Celtics have allowed 111.4 points per game, which is fourth-best in the NBA.
+- The Celtics concede 111.4 points per game, fourth-ranked in the league.

-- Allowing 44 rebounds per contest, the Celtics are the 18th-ranked team in the league.
+- On the glass, the Celtics are ranked 18th in the league, allowing 44.0 rebounds per contest.

-- Looking at assists, the Celtics are second in the league, giving up 23.1 per game.
+- Looking at assists, the Celtics are second in the NBA, giving up 23.1 per contest.

-- In terms of 3-pointers, the Celtics are ranked fifth in the league, giving up 11.6 makes per contest.
+- The Celtics allow 11.6 made 3-pointers per contest, fifth-ranked in the league.

 Joel Embiid vs. the Celtics